-Number of people who attended Historic New England exhibitions in 2015: In 2015, 12,193 people enjoyed Historic New England exhibitions at our sites partner venues.
-These exhibitions include Haymarket, the Soul of the City; Lost Gardens of New England; The Preservation Movement Then and Now; and White on White: Churches of Rural New England.
+Number of people who attended Historic New England exhibitions in 2016: In 2016, 10,652 people enjoyed Historic New England exhibitions at our sites partner venues.
+These exhibitions include Haymarket, the Soul of the City; Lost Gardens of New England; and White on White: Churches of Rural New England.

-Number of students served in 2015: Historic New England served 53,505 students in 2015 from 210 communities.
-We offer more than sixty different school programs at thirteen sites: Arnold House, Casey Farm, Castle Tucker, Codman Estate, Coffin House, Hamilton House, Sarah Orne Jewett House Museum and Visitor Center, Nickels-Sortwell House, Otis House, Pierce House, Quincy House, Roseland Cottage, and Spencer-Peirce-Little Farm.
+Number of students served in 2016: Historic New England served 46,939 students in 2016 from 202 communities.
+We offer more than fifty different school programs at thirteen sites: Arnold House, Casey Farm, Castle Tucker, Codman Estate, Coffin House, Hamilton House, Sarah Orne Jewett House Museum and Visitor Center, Nickels-Sortwell House, Otis House, Pierce House, Quincy House, Roseland Cottage, and Spencer-Peirce-Little Farm.
 Our educational programs are nationally recognized for their innovative use of historic resources to reinforce and enrich student learning.

-Number of Historic New England members: Historic New England has 8,200 member households.
+Number of Historic New England members: Historic New England has 8,400 member households.
 More than ninety percent of Historic New England members live in one of the six New England states but the breadth, importance, and vitality of our mission draws the interest and support of individuals from forty-one states outside New England.
-Members of Historic New England receive free admission to all thirty-six historic sites; three issues per year of Historic New England magazine, the Guide to Historic Properties, Historic New England News, membership card, passport, discounts on purchases made at shops and online, access to nearly 100 free-to-members programs and events, and discounts on public programs.
+Members of Historic New England receive free admission to all thirty-seven historic sites; three issues per year of Historic New England magazine, the Guide to Historic Properties, Historic New England News, membership card, passport, discounts on purchases made at shops and online, access to nearly one hundred free-to-members programs and events, and discounts on public programs.